 A list of projects is typically proposed by the Department faculty members and distributed to students to choose from.
-Through their summer training course or any other relation to entities outside the University, a group of students can also choose the topic of the SDP; the selected topic has to meet the SDP requirements as deemed by the Department, and if accepted, a faculty member relevant to the technical area of the students' proposal will be assigned by the Department, subject to their availability and willingness.
-To successfully complete the SDP, students are required to demonstrate their ability to: (i) conduct a critical and comparative literature survey, (ii) perform relevant design calculations, (iv) propose several alternative solutions, (v) choose an appropriate justifiable solution to the given problem, (vi) perform hardware and/or software implementation of their design and (vii) evaluate the system performance in the context of the identified multiple realistic design constraints and standards.
+Through their summer training course or any other relation to entities outside the University, a group of students can also choose the topic of the SDP; the selected topic has to meet the SDP requirements as deemed by the Department, and if accepted, a faculty member relevant to the technical area of the students' proposal will be assigned by the Department, pending availability and willingness of faculty members.
+To successfully complete the SDP, students are required to demonstrate their ability to: (i) conduct a critical and comparative literature survey, (ii) perform relevant design calculations, (iii) identify multiple realistic design constraints along with the required standards, (iv) propose several alternative solutions, (v) choose an appropriate justifiable solution to the given problem, (vi) perform hardware and/or software implementation of their design and (vii) evaluate the system performance in the context of the identified multiple realistic design constraints and standards.

 Externally sponsored projects are welcome as they benefit the industry and guarantee a strong educational experience for our students.
-Sponsored projects can be tailored to meet the requirements of the Mechatronics Engineering SDP.
+Sponsored projects can be tailored to meet the requirements of the Electrical Engineering SDP.

-This handbook describes the SDP allocation process, supervision arrangements, assessment requirements and guidelines for writing final reports.
+This handbook describes the SDP allocation process, supervision arrangements, assessment requirement,s and guidelines for writing final reports.